 Got a minute?
-Too many prepaid phone cards don’t deliver the ones they promise, witnesses told a U.S. Senate committee Wednesday.
+Too many prepaid cards don’t deliver the ones they promise, witnesses told a U.S. Senate committee.

 The Senate’s Committee on Commerce, Science and Transportation heard testimony from five witnesses, all of whom backed pending legislation that would crack down on companies that issue prepaid phone cards that short their buyers of the time they’ve paid for.